MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 ## Installing IQ# ##

-IQ# (pronounced i-q-sharp) provides the core functionality of compiling and simulating Q# operations.
+IQ# (pronounced i-q-sharp) provides the core functionality of compiling and simulating Q# operations for Jupyter and Python.
 Installing IQ# on your machine typically takes less than 10 minutes; just follow these two steps:

 1. Install the latest version of [.NET Core SDK](https://dotnet.microsoft.com/) (2.1 or later) by